mohamedyd/awesome_resources/ml-datasets-models.md

 * [Ludwig](https://github.com/ludwig-ai/ludwig): Ludwig is a declarative machine learning framework that makes it easy to define machine learning pipelines using a simple and flexible data-driven configuration system.
 Ludwig will build an end-to-end machine learning pipeline automatically, using whatever is explicitly specified in the configuration, while falling back to smart defaults for any parameters that are not.

 * [Sktime](https://github.com/sktime/sktime): it is a library for time series analysis in Python.
 It provides a unified interface for multiple time series learning tasks.
 Currently, this includes time series classification, regression, clustering, annotation and forecasting.
-It comes with time series algorithms and scikit-learn compatible tools to build, tune and validate time series models.
+It comes with time series algorithms and scikit-learn compatible tools to build, tune, and validate time series models.

 * [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor): Tensor2Tensor is a library of deep learning models and datasets designed to make deep learning more accessible and accelerate ML research.

-* [Keras Code Example](https://keras.io/examples/): A list of hosted Jupyter notebooks which provide focused demonstrations of vertical deep learning workflows.
+* [Keras Code Example](https://keras.io/examples/): A list of hosted Jupyter notebooks that provide focused demonstrations of vertical deep learning workflows.

 * [285+ Machine Learning Projects with Python](https://medium.com/coders-camp/230-machine-learning-projects-with-python-5d0c7abf8265): This article will introduce you to over 290 ML projects solved and explained using Python.